SolarLune/routine/readme.md

     // Create a new Routine.
     routine := routine.New()

-    // And now we begin to define our Blocks, which consist of Action objects that execute in sequence.
+    // And now we begin to define our Blocks, which consist of Actions
+    // that execute in sequence.
-    // A Block has an ID (in this case, a string set to "first block"), but the ID can be anything. routine.DefineBlock("first block",
+    // A Block has an ID (in this case, a string set to "first block"),
+    // but the ID can be anything. routine.DefineBlock("first block",

-        // actions.NewFunction() returns a ActionFunc, which is a function that will run the action provided.
+        // actions.NewFunction() returns a Function action.
+You provide it
+        // with a customizeable function.
         // Depending on the Flow object returned, the Block will either idle on this Action, or move
         // on to another one.
-        actions.NewFunction(func() routine.Flow {
+        actions.NewFunction(func(block *routine.Block) routine.Flow {
             fmt.Println("Hi!")
             return routine.FlowNext // FlowNext means to move to the next Action.
         }),